-- Flowers in May to August, leaves in January to December. - A dwarf shrub that creeps over rocks on moors and mountains. - Leaves are small simple ovals in opposite pairs on young stems.
+- Flowers in May to August, leaves in January to December. - A dwarf shrub that creeps over rocks and moss, on moorlands. - Leaves are small simple ovals in opposite pairs on young stems.

 Selfheal, Prunella vulgaris Deadnettles, Lamiaceae

 - Flowers in June to September, leaves in January to December. - Common, grows on upland grasslands; stem to 20cm. - Flower-head usually has many empty calyx tubes; stem is square.